-If I book a hotel on 31 December, what year will my stay count toward?
+Reader Question: If I book a hotel on 31 December, what year will my stay count toward?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 After accounting for all my work travel I’m going to be one night short of Marriott Platinum status this year.
-If I book an award stay over New Year’s Eve, would that count towards 2019 (when I check in) or 2020 (when I check out)?TPG READER HAILEY
+If I book an award stay over New Year’s Eve, would that count towards 2020 (when I check in) or 2021 (when I check out)?TPG READER HAILEY

-For more TPG U.K. news delivered each morning to your inbox, sign up for our daily newsletter.
+For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.